stellar/actions/README.md

 shared by [@stellar] repositories.

 > [!WARNING]
 > The actions and workflows are not suitable for use outside of [@stellar] repositories.
-They contain assumptions, features, and behaviors to   meet specific bespoke requirements the [@stellar] repositories that may be surprising or even harmful in other use cases.
+They contain assumptions, features, and behaviors to  meet specific requirements the [@stellar] repositories have that may be harmful in other use cases.

 ## Usage